AnastasiaKarpenko/KotlinBasics/README.md

 And it requires some level of inheritance

 Abstract classes

 - They cannot be instantiated, only inherited
 - They can have abstract members without the implementation.
 Implementation of abstract members is provided in the child class.
 - Not every member of an abstract class cna be abstract.

+Interfaces

+- Interfaces can have default implementations
+- The difference between interface and abstract class is that you cannot maintain state in an interface.
+- There is single inheritance model, when you can only inherit from one class.
+But with interfaces you can implement many interfaces
+- Interfaces cannot maintain state but they can have properties (just without instantiation) -